fuankarion/Vision17/Lab2-Git/Readme.md

 - Init: Initialize a repository
 - Status: Show current changes and staged files
-- Commit: Write changes to repository
 - Add: Add files to staging area
+- Commit: Write changes to local repository
 - Checkout: Move to another point in the revision tree
 - Diff: Compare two points in the tree
 - Log: Review history